roc-lang/roc/www/content/tutorial.md

 This can be both more concise and more efficient (at runtime) than calling [`List.get`](https://www.roc-lang.org/builtins/List#get) multiple times, since each call to `get` requires a separate conditional to handle the different `Result`s they return.

 > **Note:** Each list pattern can only have one `..`, which is known as the "rest pattern" because it's where the _rest_ of the list goes.

+See the [Pattern Matching example](https://www.roc-lang.org/examples/PatternMatching/README.html) which shows different ways to do pattern matching in Roc using tags, strings, and numbers.

 ## [Booleans](#booleans) {#booleans}